MichelZiade/animated-octo/README.md

 - [X] : As a player, I want to be stop when I go into the left wall
 - [X] : As a player, I want to have a ground when I start the game
 - [x] : As a player, I want to see ennemy
-- [~X] : As a player, I want to destroy ennemy when I shot them
+- [X] : As a player, I want to destroy ennemy when I shot them
-- [ ] : As a ennemy, I want to move on one axe
+- [X] : As a ennemy, I want to move on one axe
 - [ ] : As a player, I want to decrease my life when I am touch by an ennemy
 - [ ] : As a player, I want to decrease my life when I fall

-Bonus : Can move the enemy (purple color) with WASD
+Bonus : Can move the enemy (purple color) with WASD, the enemy can move anywhere